 - Due to quantization and noise, we may have missed some of the edge points that truly belong to the line.

-- Still the cell A(m,c) has the highest count.
+- Still a cell in A(m,c) has the highest count.

 - Problems:

 - We have a finite Accumulator Array size,

 - But an infinite range of slopes